Kiuwan logo

 7. Buffer Overflow

 It’s a commonly used phrase in technical media and an even more common software security weakness.
-Buffer overflow occurs when you try to input too much data into memory that can’t accommodate it.
+A buffer overflow occurs when you try to input too much data into memory that can’t accommodate it.

-Overwriting the storage capacity of a program can lead to malfunctioning of the system because the new data can crush it, corrupt data, and culminate in an injection attack with malicious code.
-In some cases, an attacker can use the injected malicious code to take control of your software’s system.
+Overwriting a program’s storage capacity can lead to malfunctioning the system because the new data can crush it, corrupt data, and culminate in an injection attack with malicious code.
+Sometimes, an attacker can use the injected malicious code to take control of your software’s system.

 8. Server-Side Request Forgeries (SSRF)